marcotoronto/rdm-test/content/02_file_formats.md

 - They are non-proprietary.
 - They are <b>freely available for everyone</b> to use.
 - Because the specifications are released, open-source developers can write software to utilize the file format in case a particular vendor no longer supports the format.
-- They may decrease the risk of technical obsolescence by removing the dependency on the underlying technology.
+- They may <b>decrease the risk</b> of technical obsolescence by removing the dependency on the underlying technology.

 <p style="margin-bottom: 25px"></p>